borschphp/borsch-skeleton/README.md

 ## Web servers

-Instructions below will start a server on http://0.0.0.0:8080.
+Instructions below will start a server on http://0.0.0.0:8080 (or https://localhost if you use FrankenPHP).

 ### PHP Built-in web server